Technolords/microservice-mock/README.md

 ### Optional attributes
 The XML configuration mentions some optional attributes, which are:
 * delay: which is exactly what it means, it adds a delay in the response measured in milli seconds.
-* error: which allows simulation of erroneous responses, based on a percentage (error rate) and the alternative responde code (error-code).
+* error: which allows simulation of erroneous responses, based on a percentage (error rate) and the alternative response code (error-code).

 ## Log Configuration

-Todo, usage, example, ref
+The code uses a logging library called 'logback' and has an embedded (default) configuration.
+To use a custom log configuration a Java system property must be provided:

+    java -Dlogback.configurationFile=/path/to/config.xml -jar target/microservice-mock-1.0.0-SNAPSHOT.jar

+To understand the options of the configuration file, see the remote documentation [here](http://logback.qos.ch/manual/configuration.html).

 ## Roadmap

-Todo
+The following improvements are planned:

+* Add dynamic support for mime-types/content-types.
+Currently, 'application/json' and 'application/xml' are generated based on the extension of the resource files.
+* Add support for other Xpath expressions.
+Currently, the Xpath expression must resolve into a boolean value in order to have a successful match.

 ## XSD Schema